agilexrm-docs/docs/guides/common/XRMConnectionWindow.md

     ![](../media/AgileDialogsDesignGuide/XRMConnectionWindow_09.png)

--   **Enable Dialog-level comments**: Indicates if the Notes windows is shown to users at runetime to take notes or write comments during the execution of the dialog.
+-   **Enable Dialog-level comments**: Indicates if the Notes windows is shown to users at runtime to take notes or write comments during the execution of the dialog.
 If activated, the Notes area is collapsed by default, but the user can expand it as required.